petabridge/Petabridge.App.Web/README.md

 * `build.cmd all` - runs the following commands: `NBench`, `Tests`, and `Nuget`.
 * `build.cmd compile` - compiles the solution in `Release` mode.
 The default mode is `Release`, to compile in `Debug` mode => `--configuration debug`
-* `build.cmd tests` - compiles the solution in `Release` mode and runs the unit test suite (all projects that end with the `.Tests.csproj` suffix).
+* `build.cmd runtests` - compiles the solution in `Release` mode and runs the unit test suite (all projects that end with the `.Tests.csproj` suffix).
 All of the output will be published to the `./TestResults` folder.
 * `build.cmd nbench` - compiles the solution in `Release` mode and runs the [NBench](https://nbench.io/) performance test suite (all projects that end with the `.Tests.Performance.csproj` suffix).
 All of the output will be published to the `./PerfResults` folder.
 * `build.cmd nuget` - compiles the solution in `Release` mode and creates Nuget packages from any project that does not have `<IsPackable>false</IsPackable>` set and uses the version number from `GitVersion.SemVer`.
 * `build.cmd signpackages --SignClientUser $(signingUsername) --SignClientSecret $(signingPassword)` - compiles the solution in `Release` modem creates Nuget packages from any project that does not have `<IsPackable>false</IsPackable>` set using the version number from `GitVersion.SemVer`, and then signs those packages using the SignClient data below.